GLOBAL MARKETS-Shares stabilise after sell-off, euro firm before ECB

 By Marc Jones

-LONDON, Dec 5 (Reuters) - European shares steadied on Thursday after three days of selling, as focus turned to whether the European Central Bank will offer any new economic stimulus after the Bank of England left its interest rates at a record low.
+LONDON, Dec 5 (Reuters) - European shares looked to be stabilising after three days of sustained selling on Thursday, as focus turned to the European Central Bank’s monthly meeting for any sign it is readying further support measures.

-Markets remained under pressure amid peculation about the future of U.S. monetary stimulus.
-That kept bond yields elevated and left shares struggling to recover from this week’s declines.
+Markets were under pressure as persistent speculation about the fate of U.S. stimulus lifted bond yields globally, while shares struggled to find their footing after this week’s tumbles.

-European shares were virtually flat before the 1245 GMT ECB rate decision and 1330 GMT news conference, as traders waited to hear what the head of the bank, Mario Draghi, had to say.
+Although the ECB and the Bank of England, which also meets later, are likely to hold off any new policy action, the ECB’s new economic forecasts will be in particular focus amid worries the euro zone is slowly slipping towards Japan-style deflation.

-The euro was biding its time around $1.36.
-Benchmark German government bond yields stabilised after they were pushed to a six-week high by a rise in U.S. yields on Wednesday.
+European shares opened down 0.1 percent as London’s FTSE, Paris’s CAC 40 and Frankfurt’s Dax inched lower, but the falls were more modest than recent sharp moves and the euro hovered just above $1.36.

-The ECB is expected to hold off any new policy action after delivering a surprise rate cut last month.
-Attention is shifting to the bank’s new economic forecasts, amid worries the euro zone is slipping towards Japan-style deflation.
+Ned Rumpeltin head of G10 FX strategy for Standard Chartered said the ECB could disappoint after last month’s rate cut.

 After suffering its biggest one-day fall in six weeks on Wednesday, the Nikkei ended down another 1.5 percent, retreating further from this week’s six-year closing high.